 DO NOT use salt substitutes because they contain potassium.
 People with CKD also need to limit their potassium.

 Normal blood levels of potassium help keep your heart beating steadily.
 However, too much potassium can build up when the kidneys no longer function well.
 Dangerous heart rhythms may result, which can lead to death.

-Potassium is found in many food groups, including fruits and vegetables.
 Choosing the right item from each food group can help control your potassium levels.

 When eating fruits:

 People with advanced kidney failure also have anemia and usually need extra iron.

 Many foods contain extra iron (liver, beef, pork, chicken, lima and kidney beans, iron-fortified cereals).
 Talk to your provider or dietitian about which foods with iron you can eat because of your kidney disease.

 Fouque D, Mitch WE.
 Dietary approaches to kidney diseases.
 In: Skorecki K, Chertow GM, Marsden PA, Taal MW, Yu ASL, eds.
 Brenner and Rector's The Kidney.
 10th ed.
 Philadelphia, PA: Elsevier; 2016:chap 61.

 Kalantar-Zadeh K, Tortorici AR, Chen JL, et al. Dietary restrictions in dialysis patients: is there anything left to eat?
 Semin Dial.
 2015;28(2):159-168.
 PMID: 25649719 www.ncbi.nlm.nih.gov/pubmed/25649719.